Sallie Fisher: Early years

 Fisher "was born on a ranch in Wyoming" but moved with her family to Salt Lake City "when a very little girl."
 She was educated by tutors.
 (In a 1909 interview, Fisher told a reporter that she was born in Salt Lake City.)

 Stage

 Fisher appeared in musical comedy, musical farce, fantasy, operetta, revue and revivals.
 She debuted in Salt Lake City with the Salt Lake Opera Company.
 In Chicago, "she rose from the chorus of a comic opera company to the ranks of the truly elect, otherwise known as prima donna."
+She portrayed Flora in the 1902 Broadway musical The Billionaire.

 In 1907, an article in The Washington Post described Fisher as having been "for several seasons a prima donna in the Dillingham forces."
 She appeared with George M. Cohan in 45 Minutes from Broadway and with John Barrymore in Stubborn Cinderella.

 A St. Louis Post-Dispatch review of the production of The Goddess of Liberty in St. Louis, Missouri, in 1910 described Fisher's work as follows: "Sallie Fisher is most of the show and she is worth while [sic].
 She sings well, dances divinely and is as good to look at as one could wish."